-8.14.2 Targets
+8.13.2 Targets

-- The target should be to have the majority of semi-skilled labour local to the Mossel Bay Municipal area. - An average total of 80% or higher should be maintained for the Southern Cape region. - The contractor should endeavour to source local suppliers that are BEE compliant. - The contractor must ensure that suitable procurement policies are in place that supports local economic growth. - Locally manufactured products must be used as far as possible.
+- The target must be to have the majority of semi-skilled labour local to the Hessequa Municipal area (aim for 50%); - The contractor must endeavour to source maximum materials from local suppliers Hessequa Municipal area, then Garden Route District, then Western Cape), aim for 50%; - The contractor must ensure that suitable procurement policies are in place that supports local economic growth. - Locally manufactured products must be used as far as possible.

-8.14.3 Record Keeping
+8.13.3 Record Keeping

-Records should be kept of all personnel under the main contract as well as those under any subcontractors employed by the contractor.
+Records must be kept of all personnel under the main contract as well as those under any subcontractors employed by the contractor.

-Staff Type the Mossel nicipal Area.
-Southern Cape (excluding the Mossel Bay Municipal Area) Outside the Southern Cape
+Staff Type Local to the Hessequa Municipal Area.
+Southern Cape (excluding the Hessequa Municipal Area) Outside the Southern Cape

 Number Percentage Number Percentage Number Percentage

 Semi-skilled

 Operators

 Artisans

 Junior Management

 Senior Management

 Professionals

-Apart from the labour records detailed above, financial records should be kept indicating the financial contribution to the local economy through the input into wages and the use of local suppliers.
+Apart from the labour records detailed above, financial records must be kept indicating the financial contribution to the local economy through the input into wages and the use of local suppliers.

-8.14.4 Site Security
+8.13.4 Site Security